53 products

 ABV: 63%

 Ask a native where you could sample J.Wray & Nephew over-proof rum, and they will tell you knock on the door of any household.
 Such is the legendary status of this spirit that it accounts for 90% of rum sales in Jamaica.
-Other brands produced under the J.Wray & Nephew name are Captain Morgan, Coruba and the highly renowned Appleton Estate range.
+Other brands produced under the J.Wray & Nephew name are Captain Morgan, Coruba and the renowned Appleton Estate range.
 Use this product in classic rum punches with tropical juices.
 Alternate with flavoured rums and liqueurs for something new.
 Also great in the traditional Mai Tai and Daiquiri.

 Recipe: Jamaican Rum Punch